ccssmnn/relaxed-spa/README.md

 # Relaxed SPA

-Lets build a modern full stack SPA, but skip some tooling.
+Lets build a modern full stack SPA, but skip the complicated tooling.

 ## Tools